ward/run/_posts/2018-05-27-20km-door-brussel.md

 tired the body out.
 I got through it though and squeezed out a progression long run on the Sunday of that second week too.

-The next (and final) two weeks would be easier, with the race on the Sunday of the second week.
+The next (and final) two weeks were easier, with the race on the Sunday of the second week.
 The distance went down a little bit (60k and 50k planned, respectively), though I still threw in a tempo on the Thursday of the first week.
-The first week ended with a trip to Amsterdam, which did add some walking and biking.
-The biking tired out my hip a little bit (left side especially), I think the rental bike must have forced me in a slightly awkward position.
+The first week ended with a trip to Amsterdam, which added some walking and biking.
+The biking tired out the outsides of my hip a little bit (left side especially), I think the rental bike must have forced me in a slightly awkward position.
 The week of the race was almost all recovery runs, except for Wednesday when I squeezed in a 500m sprint for a little internet competition.

 ## Course Details